 · Chief Analytics Officers

 · Chief Security Officers, Cyber Security Officers

-Step 2 – Build Awareness
+Step 2 – Build Awareness of GDPR Compliance

 It is helpful to compile a list of questions from various departments and engaging with a certified GDPR consultant knowledgeable in this area who has background on dealing with data protection and/or digital strategies is worth considering.

 A question gathering exercise is particularly useful if it’s done by the person who will attend some training programmes.
 It may also be useful to engage with consultancies or your incumbents with a GDPR background offering consultancy in this area.
 This will speed up the process of your learning.

 Step 3 – Conduct a Gap Analysis

 Assess your event business’ current state of data privacy and maturity of handling it.
 The first thing to identify is the customer data you collect and store from various avenues and channels.

 For some event companies this could be a strenuous exercise that’s why we recommend starting as soon as possible.

 Another important aspect of gap analysis is to draw out the data flow across processes.
 This is basically how the data flows within the event company and where it is stored also accounting for partners you may be using to outsource your processes and in turn some of the data.